ccarabine/Churchbarn-holiday-let/README.md

 * Barn Feature List of key features with CTA

-See below the difference between desktop and mobile view:

 ![Barn features on large devices](assets/uxd/barnfeatures-largedevice.PNG)

 ![ Barn features on Medium devices](assets/uxd/barnfeatures-mediumdevice.PNG)